acts-project/acts/docs/core/track_fitting.md

 :::{figure} ../figures/gsf_bethe_heitler_approx.svg
 :width: 450px
 :align: center
-The true Bethe-Heitler distribution compared with the gaussian mixture approximation (in thin lines the individual components are drawn) at t = 0.1 (corresponds to ~ 10mm Silicon).
+The true Bethe-Heitler distribution compared with a gaussian mixture approximation (in thin lines the individual components are drawn) at t = 0.1 (corresponds to ~ 10mm Silicon).
 :::

 To be able to handle this with the Kalman filter mechanics, this distribution is approximated by a gaussian mixture as well (see {numref}`figBetheHeitler`).
 The GSF Algorithm works then as follows (see also {numref}`figGsf`)